Sam Crossland · 1st May 2025

 Caveats

-This is an unofficial YAML file that I've written as a member of the community and hosted in a public repository as a helpful aid.
+This guide uses an open source marketplace extension from the ADO library written by a community member.
 Please ensure you technically review the logic and leverage it at your own risk, as per the relevant licence, and direct bugs/issues into the GitHub repository.

 Evolutions